youjiaa/receipt-and-review-website/documentation.md

 ### Additional Requirements

 ### 6. Live Updates
-1. Automatically adds recipes to page without refresh
+1. Automatically adds recipes to page without refresh (adds to the top of the home page listing)
-2. Notifcations are present to inform users when a new recipe is added
+2. Notifcations are present to inform users when a new recipe is added (blue box pops up on home page)

 ### 7. Viewing/Adding Data
   Handlebars.js pages: